Use pool log sheets to keep a simple but detailed log.

 Pool log sheets must be kept by every pool operator and pool manager.
 Especially with regard to the handling of pool chemicals, the state is strict: pool logs must be kept for 1 to 3 years in order to prove that the chemicals were handled properly.

 Using a pool log sheet is a handy tool to record findings and actions during pool maintenance.
-Its ease of use helps ensure that important information such as the date and time of inspection, pH levels, alkalinity, temperature, and more are recorded on a daily basis or as required by state regulations.
+Its ease of use helps ensure that important information such as the date and time of inspection, pH levels, alkalinity, temperature, and more are recorded on a daily basis with a checklist or as required by state regulations.

 Pool maintenance through regular checks is a proactive safety measure that helps prevent swimming pool-related accidents and disease outbreaks.